Portman Road: West Stand

 There are nine areas throughout the ground designated for disabled supporters, in the lower West Stand, the Sir Alf Ramsey Stand and the Sir Bobby Robson Stand.
 These provide over 300 spaces to accommodate wheelchair users and ambulant disabled, together with their carers.
 The ground also provides 12 seats in the West Stand for visually impaired spectators with commentary via individual radio headsets in each seat, provided by local radio station BBC Radio Suffolk.

 The former groundsman, Alan Ferguson, received a number of accolades, including both Premiership and Championship Groundsman of the Year, and the pitch was voted the best in the Championship for three consecutive seasons in 2003, 2004 and 2005.

 There are statues of Sir Alf Ramsey and Sir Bobby Robson, both former Ipswich Town and England managers, as well a statue of Kevin Beattie, often considered Ipswich Town's greatest ever player, outside the ground.
 Nearby Portman's Walk was renamed Sir Alf Ramsey Way in 1999.

+In May 2026, Ipswich Town submitted plans to expand the West Stand that would increase the concourse size from 864 square metres to 1,759, as well as refurbish the fan zone, automate the turnstiles, increase the amount of car parking spaces, and relocate the kiosks.